simgrid/simgrid/docs/source/community.rst

 There are many ways to help the SimGrid project.
 The first and most natural one is to **use SimGrid for your research, and say so**.
 Cite the SimGrid framework in your papers and discuss of its advantages with your colleagues to spread the word.
-When we ask for new fundings to sustain the project, the amount of publications enabled by SimGrid is always the first question we get.
+When we ask for new funding to sustain the project, the number of publications enabled by SimGrid is always the first question we get.
 The more you use the framework, the better for us.